What Is a Conference Call?

 When you schedule a conference call, set strict time limits and stick to them.
 That’s not to say calls can’t ever or won’t occasionally go over, but it’s important to make a sincere effort to respect everyone’s time.
 Not only do people lose focus when conference calls drag on, but they also have to adjust the rest of their schedule accordingly, potentially throwing off their agenda.
 Be respectful and watch the clock.

-2. Define “To-Dos” with deadlines and who owns them
+2. Define “To-Dos” with deadlines and who owns them to improve conference call productivity

 Conference calls have a tendency to be slightly less formal and structured than in-person meetings.
 As a result, it’s easy to drift into an hour-long conversation about a particular topic and come out of it with little to no action items.
-If you want to really improve productivity and the overall effectiveness of your conference calls, make defining action items a priority.
+If you want to really improve conference call productivity and the overall effectiveness of your conference calls, make defining action items a priority.
 Be sure to give them specific assignees, deadlines, and deliverables.

 3. Have an agenda, clear objectives, and role expectations